Conflict Armament Research: Investigations

-CAR works around the world using weapons tracking methods in over 34 countries.
-Teams embed with national security and defence forces to document weapons at the point of use, and track their sources back through the chain of supply.
+CAR works around the world using weapons tracking methods in over 30 countries.
+Teams work with national security and defence forces to document weapons at the point of use, and track their sources back through the chain of supply.
 Investigators photograph all markings and distinguishing characteristics, GPS-record all recovery sites and use in-field interviews with local stakeholders to build a case for each item documented.
 CAR does not rely on photographs sourced from social media.
 Their main priority are in countries such as Syria, South Sudan, Iraq, Libya and Somalia.
 CAR also has many partnerships with different agencies, trusts and governments such as UNMAS, Ministry of Foreign Affairs, Foreign and Commonwealth Office, UNSCAR, European Union External Action, German Cooperation, UK Aid, European Commission, United States Department of State and UNIDIR.